expo/fyi/expo-app-auth-deprecated.md

 Many auth providers have robust documentation for integrating with `expo-auth-session` making it easier to move over: [Learn more](https://docs.expo.dev/guides/authentication/).

-You will probably want to migrate to the Hooks API provided by `expo-auth-session` which has no comparable API in `expo-app-auth`, but if you'd like to migrate one to one, here is the closest estimation:
+You will probably want to migrate to the Hooks API provided by `expo-auth-session` which has no comparable API in `expo-app-auth`.
+Below we've listed the closest API estimations for each core topic.

 ### `issuer`